Expo Line (SkyTrain): ICTS demonstration project (1983)

-What is now known as SkyTrain began as a demonstration project to showcase the newly developed linear induction propulsion technology to Vancouver and other prospective cities throughout the world.
-Although Toronto's Scarborough RT was completed before the Expo Line in 1985, the ICTS demonstration was the first system to use SkyTrain technology.
-The Intermediate Capacity Transit System (ICTS) demonstration was built using the Advanced Rapid Transit (ART) technology developed by the Urban Transportation Development Corporation (now part of Bombardier).
+What is now known as SkyTrain began as a demonstration project to showcase the newly developed linear induction motor propulsion technology to Vancouver and other prospective cities throughout the world.
+Although Toronto's Scarborough RT was completed before the Expo Line in 1985, the Intermediate Capacity Transit System (ICTS) demonstration was the first system to use SkyTrain technology.
+The ICTS demonstration was built using the Advanced Rapid Transit (ART) technology developed by the Urban Transportation Development Corporation (now part of Bombardier).
 Construction began on March 1, 1982, and was completed in early 1983.
 The demonstration project consisted of just one station and about one kilometre of guideway with no switches.
-This original station was not "named" during this time as it was the only station, but then in 1985 opened as Main Street station.
+This original station was not named during this time as it was the only station, but then in 1985 opened as Main Street station.

 As it was a showcase station, Main Street had a different initial design from other stations on the Expo Line that came after it.
-For example, glass was featured in the station's design, but was missing from other original Expo Line stations, except Stadium station (now Stadium–Chinatown) since it was tied to the Expo grounds.
+For example, glass was featured in the station's design, but was missing from other original Expo Line stations except Stadium station (now Stadium–Chinatown), since it was tied to the Expo grounds.
 Having preceded other stations on the line by three years, Main Street–Science World was visibly older, and signs of rust and wear were showing before extensive renovations to the station were completed in 2014.

 The guideway for the showcase line was a straight section east of the station running over Terminal Avenue.
 It ended across from where the former Brussels Chocolate factory once was, located on Terminal.
-There was no guideway west of the station as the track ended immediately at the west end of the platform where the Vancity head office now stands.
+There was no guideway west of the station as the track ended immediately at the west end of the platform, where the Vancity head office now stands.

 The ICTS guideway was built differently from the rest of the Expo Line.
-The columns were different especially with how they are joined with the guideway.
-The walkway between the two tracks is of a different but also inferior design from the Expo Line, and it is showing signs of rust that come with the older age of the guideway.
+The columns were different, especially with how they were joined with the guideway.
+The walkway between the two tracks is of a different but also inferior design from rest of the Expo Line, and it is showing signs of rust that come with the older age of the guideway.